 40 – 50 Degrees

 Still things are cold at this range, but you might get more bites.
 Try using lipless cranks ripped up from the bottom to get reaction strikes.
 Plus, jerkbaits and rubber skirted football jigs can be good options in these cool water conditions.
 The bass aren’t moving a ton, but still might be enticed to eat a little more.
-Subtle slow movements is still in vogue for bass at these temperatures.
+Subtle, slow movements are still in vogue for bass at these temperatures.

 50 – 60 Degrees

 The bass begin moving around more at these temperatures of 50 – 60 degrees, but still are often found tight to the bottom.
 Try using drop shot’s, shaky head jigs, and subtle swimbaits.
-Bass will move out to crush these items in these water temps.
+Bass will move out to crush these items in this water temp.
 Some of my best days on the water are in these 50 – 60 degree temperature ranges.
 These are usually the water temperatures that indicate a swing in seasons for bass, so they are typically eating up to either prepare for the spawn or the winter depending on when you are fishing.

 60 – 70 Degrees